 Offerors shall submit files in Microsoft Word, Microsoft Excel, or Adobe Acrobat (PDF - portable and searchable document format) formats as indicated below.
 ZIP files and other application formats are not acceptable.
-All files must be print-capable and without a password required.
-Filenames shall contain the appropriate filename extension (.docx, .doc, .xlsx, or .pdf).
+All files must be print-capable and must not require a password.
+File names shall contain the appropriate filename extension (.docx, .doc, .xlsx, or .pdf).
 Filenames should not contain special characters.
 IOS users must ensure the entire filename and path are free of spaces and special characters.
 The file should not exceed 10 Megabytes of storage space.
 Movie and sound file attachments, URL Links, or other additional files, will not be accepted.

-Once an Offeror has submitted a Proposal, the Government and the RRPV CMF will not discuss evaluation/status until the evaluation results have been provided to the Offerors.
+Once an Offeror has submitted a Proposal, the U.S. Government and the RRPV CMF will not discuss evaluation/status until the evaluation results have been provided to the Offerors.